geoscixyz/gpg/content/gravity/gravity_data.rst

 - **Setting the range**: Only relative gravitational changes can be recorded unless measurements are tied to a benchmark with a known value of \\(g\\).
 The dynamic range of an instrument may be between 10,000 and 70,000 mGal, and the instrument's range may have to be set for a new site after the instrument has been transported.
 - **Shake-down**: Gentle tapping on the base may be required to stabilize the movement (especially after resetting the range).
 - **Leveling the instrument**: Leveling is critical.
 Ensure the platform is stable and not drifting.
 Be aware of ground motion, vehicles, trees, tele- and micro-seismics, etc.
-- **Readings**: Ideally, several readings should be made by a single operator, each one involving a seperate leveling.
+- **Readings**: Ideally, several readings should be made by a single operator, each one involving a separate leveling.
 To avoid dial "whiplash," view comfortably from a consistent angle, and adjust the instrument for its null reading, using the exact same physical procedure every time.
 -  **Survey procedures**:
 	+ Station spacing depends on anomaly size; avoid spatial aliasing, unless anomaly detection (as opposed to anomaly characterization) is the only goal.
 	+ Most surveys involve measurement of relative values.
 A base station is chosen and re-occupied often enough (every couple of hours) to characterize instrument drift.
 Results are generated relative to it.